School Psychology Practicum Handbook

 Example/Required Artifacts for Domain 3:

 - Practicum students must complete a minimum of 1 academic case study.
 The case study should target a student that has an academic deficit in reading, math or writing skills.
 Practicum students must report baseline data, areas of weakness that the child exhibits based on multiple sources of data, develop goals and objectives, implement evidence-based academic intervention programming, and utilize progress monitoring measures to determine student progress towards goals.
-Intervention data (minimum of 6 weeks and at least 1 data point collected per week) must be submitted and graphed visually, demonstrating positive, measurable impact of the intervention on the academic development of the K-12 student.
+Intervention data (minimum of 6 weeks and at least 1 data point collected per week) must be submitted and graphed visually.
+Students will also be required to calculate and report effect size and the percentage of non-overlapping data points.
+If a positive effect size is not obtained, students will need to include an additional one-page summary describing the variables that contributed to the lack of progress and actions taken to address the skill deficit.

 Domain 4: Mental and Behavioral Health Services and Interventions: School psychologists understand the biological, cultural, developmental, and social influences on mental and behavioral health; behavioral and emotional impacts on learning; and evidence-based strategies to promote social–emotional functioning.
 School psychologists, in collaboration with others, design, implement, and evaluate services that promote resilience and positive behavior, support socialization and adaptive skills, and enhance mental and behavioral health.

 Example/Required Artifacts for Domain 4: